 Please note that during 2017 there will be essential building works at Bankfield, which will affect access to some areas.
-Please contact us if making a long journey to see a specific display or check this page again before travelling for updates.
+Please contact us if making a long journey to see a specific display.

 Representing over 300 years of the Duke of Wellington’s Regiment, since its raising in 1702, this museum tells the stories of the soldiers who served using their own words.

 The ‘Iron Duke’, Arthur Wellesley, was the Colonel of the 33rd which became, after his death, the only Regiment to be named after a person not of the Royal Blood.
 Displays include items relating to the Duke himself and to the rich and varied history of the regiment, including the campaigns of 33rd and 76th foot.

 The Duke of Wellington’s Regiment has a long association with the town of Halifax and its location within Bankfield Museum complements the wider history on display here.

 For more information on the Regiment or if you have any enquiries about the Regimental Archives please contact the Duke of Wellington's Regimental Association.

 The car park is located close to the entrance of the main Museum site and behind the Museum is further parking next with a disabled access ramp and entrance.

 Separate male, female and accessible toilets.
 Baby changing facilities within the disabled toilet.